s2t2/tweet-analysis-2023/README.md

 ## Installation

-Make a copy of this template repo.
+Make a copy of this repo.
 Clone / download your copy of the repo onto your local computer (e.g. the Desktop) then navigate there from the command-line:

 ```sh
 cd ~/Desktop/tweet-analysis-2022